hot-glue-for-rails/hot-glue/README.md

 • like_bootstrap (bootstrap 4 copy)
 • dark_knight (_The Dark Night_ (2008) inspired)
 • like_cupertino (modern Apple-UX inspired)
-• gradeschool (spiral bound/lined notebook inspired)

-Please note that the scaffold is ** built with different market up for boostrap **, so you cannot switch between the Bootstrap and Hotglue layouts without rebuilding the scaffold.

-(On the other hand, if you build within the Hotglue layout, all of the Hotglue theme files CAN be swapped out without rebuilding the scaffold.)

-The themes are just SCSS files installed into app/assets/stylesheets.
-You can tweak or modify or remove them after they get installed.

 ### `--markup` flag

 default is `erb`.
-IMPORTANT: As of right now, I am only supporting & building against ERB.
-HAML and SLIM are not currently supported.
+IMPORTANT: As of right now, HAML and SLIM are not currently supported.

 ### example installing ERB using Bootstrap layout: